 Photographer birth companions have the double advantage of taking amazing photos, as well as providing a doula birth companion service.
 This is especially beneficial for families whose baby is not expected to live or are having a still birth.

 So if you are having your first baby, had previous birth trauma, have a pregnancy complication, are planning a home birth, or would simply like a "sister" or a "mother" figure to love and support you in your birth, don't hesitate to consider hiring a doula birth companion.
 She will be a valuable asset to have at your side.

-The Birthing Room is now taking bookings for 2015 for Auckland, Malborough, and Canterbury.
-To find out about a doula birth companion in your area please CONTACT US
+To find out about a doula birth companion in your area check out www.doulalydia.com/find-a-nz-doula

 To find out about a doula's scope of practice CLICK HERE